 Background checks can be anonymous but it is not always legal to run a check without first informing the subject.
 In this article, we have explained the difference between formal and informal background checks and explained when you are permitted to run a check anonymously.

-We have also recommended the top three background checking sites to use if you do want to run an anonymous background check.
+We have also recommended the top two background checking sites to use if you do want to run an anonymous background check.

 Is there anything we have missed anything out?
 Have you any experience of running anonymous background checks?
 Do you have any additional tips for our readers?
 We always welcome feedback and comments from our readers to help inform others, so why not share your own experiences with us using the comment box below?